Matai Falls and Horseshoe Falls are two easily-accessible waterfalls stemming from the Matai Stream in The Catlins.

-The best way to get here is to follow directions to the pin below.
-You won’t have any trouble finding the waterfall as signs to the carpark are well-marked.
+The best way to get here is to follow the directions to the pin below.
+You won't have any trouble finding the waterfall as the signs to the car park are well-marked.

 If you're coming from Owaka, (or Dunedin) I'd recommend also taking the short detour to Purakaunaui Falls, which is only 15-20 minutes away.

 After leaving our car in the car park, we were in for a fairly short 10-minute walk through a beautiful native podocarp and broadleaf forest.